-Hardly a year after the cassette playing Walkman was finally consigned to oblivion, news has broken out the same fate will be shared by the MiniDisc.
+Hardly a year after the cassette-playing Walkman was finally consigned to oblivion, news has broken out that the same fate will be shared by the MiniDisc.
 In case the MiniDisc never made a difference in your life, don’t fret.
-Since it’s debut in the early 90s the MiniDisc has only managed to sell 22 million of its kind.
+Since its debut in the early 90s, the MiniDisc has only managed to sell 22 million units.
 That’s a meager sum by Sony’s standards.

 The official news story is somewhat confusing though.
 It does state that the MiniDisc is gone for good and will only be sold until stores run out of stock.
 However: